sameer-j/sameer-j.github.io/_posts/2021-09-16-beginners-guide-to-add-splash-screen-in-react-native-app.md

    </LinearLayout>

    ```

 5. Thats it!
 This time truly!

 ![Final Splash Scren](/assets/img/posts/splash-final.gif "Final Splash Screen")

 ## Troubleshooting common issues

-* Careful with the java package name and file name while using this tutorial.
+- Careful with the java package name and file name while using this tutorial.
 Don't blindly copy-paste the code!
-* jest tests failing with "Cannot use import statement outside a module" or "Cannot read property 'hide' of undefined"
+- jest tests failing with "Cannot use import statement outside a module" or "Cannot read property 'hide' of undefined"

-  * as "react-native-splash-screen" is a native plugin, its not available during jest test run.
+  - as "react-native-splash-screen" is a native plugin, its not available during jest test run.
 You need to mock the library in your test file.

     ```javascript
-    jest.mock('react-native-splash-screen', () => ({
+    jest.mock("react-native-splash-screen", () => ({
       hide: jest.fn(),
       show: jest.fn(),
     }));